m7a/lo-maenmpc/README.md

 what they mean.
 Note that in `default_rating => 60` rating 60 corresponds to 6
-in the stickers database (3 stars) because MAENMPC internally continues to use the rating scheme from gmusicbrowser (0--100) but aligns the stickers database contents with the format from Cantata (max.
-10).
+in the stickers database (3 stars) because MAENMPC internally continues to use the rating scheme from gmusicbrowser (0--100) but aligns the stickers database contents with the format from Cantata (0--10).

 The only peculiar setting here is `discard_prefix`.
 If you have some (single) directory tree in your music collection that you want to exclude completely